metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Joey Bosa making key plays in the first quarter alone.

 Chargers defense on long third downs is a truly a spectacle in failure.

+Chicago's offensive line is showing some serious symptoms of incompetency.